sethlors/data-drivers/README.md

 and statistics from the final dashboard come from this repository.

 ## Folders:
-* data
-This folder will contain the raw data folder and, eventually, a processed/clean data folder.
+* data: This folder contains the raw data folder and, eventually, a processed/clean data folder.

-*
-* scripts
+* scripts: Contains all of the methods used to get the data fro the OpenF1 website.